TashaPenwellHockingCollege/Snapchat-Training/MobileGaming20210521.md

 # Lenses AR Experiences
  * CTA w/in lenses
- * can buy and mreasure lenses w/ impression or swipe up goal-based bidding
+ * can buy and mreasure lenses w/ impression or swipe up

+ -based bidding
  * Can also buy a national lens to maximize your one day reach

 # 4 basics for every ad campaign